Tmpertor/Raven-Storm/README.md

 You can use it's as a strong dos or connect did attacks together = ddos.

 I wanted to make the most costomizable dos framework for you, here it is.
+(Still maintained)

 It is completely free, if you have problems with the script write me.

 If this is forked just look for the original repository, there are always updates.